Got a question you don’t see in this list? Contact– firstname.lastname@example.org

 Is there a full time nurse on staff?

 We have a full time nurse on staff.
 The nurse will pass out all medications to the campers and will be on hand to handle any emergencies.
 Please make sure you turn in your medications at registration.
+The nurse will have plenty of general first aid items including ibuprofen and tylenol, there is no need for you to bring these pills yourself.

 How much does it cost?